 TV movie, first broadcast on NBC, March 22, 1978.

 Rutland Weekend Television was part of the first wave of Python solo projects, coming to BBC screens in 1975, around the same time as Cleese’s Fawlty Towers and the pilot episode of Palin’s Ripping Yarns.
-Written by and starring Idle, and co-starring Neil Innes (another performer steeped in music and comedy — he was the leader of the quirky British cult act Bonzo Dog Doo Dah Band), it was a sketch show based around the premise of being “Britain’s smallest television network” (a premise familiar to fans of Canada’s SCTV which began a year or so later).
+Written by and starring Idle, and co-starring Neil Innes (another performer steeped in music and comedy — he was a member of the quirky British cult act Bonzo Dog Doo Dah Band), it was a sketch show based around the premise of being “Britain’s smallest television network” (a premise familiar to fans of Canada’s SCTV which began a year or so later).
 Under-staffed and low budget, the show came and went in two abbreviated seasons and hasn’t been seen much since.
 Idle himself owns the rights to the show, and has indicated he has no intention of re-issuing them in any form.
 So what is Rutland Weekend Television’s lasting legacy?
 The greatest Beatles parody/homage of all time, The Rutles.

 The Rutles started life as a brief sketch on RWT, featuring Idle and Innes performing an original, note-perfect recreation of the circa-1964 Lennon-McCartney songwriting style called “I Must Be In Love.”
 It might have gone no further, but when Idle was the guest host of Saturday Night Live in the fall of 1976, he shared some clips from RWT.
 The Rutles caught the attention of SNL producer (and Beatles super-fan) Lorne Michaels.